 What is the balanced approach?

-The balanced approach in literacy is based on jointskills acquisition.
-Young learners need to learn writing and reading at the same time since those skills are complimentary.
+The balanced approach in literacy is based on joint skills acquisition.
+Young learners need to learn writing and reading at the same time since those skills are complementary.
 By connecting those two skills, we can achieve both the input and output of language at the same time.

 This approach is also my personal literacy instruction philosophy, and I have never taught those skills separately.
 I usually start with storytelling, which is connected to the read-aloud method.

 What is sociocultural approach to reading and how can it raise interest in reading in young learners?